resource0x/concert0x/README.md

 **\save name** - stop recording and save the song under given name.
 Data is saved in the local store (in a browser).

 **\play name [tempoFactor]** - play recorded song in a different tempo.
 Good for recording virtuosic pieces for showing off when you can't actually play virtuosically.
 Unexplored territory.
 Killer feature of the app.
+(My own experiments suggest that values of about 1.3 work best, then the piece starts losing authenticity)

 **\ls** - list recorded songs

-**\mv oldName newName** - rename song
+**\mv name1 name2** - rename song

-**\cp src dst** - copy song under different name
+**\cp name1 name2** - copy song under different name

 **\rm name** - remove song

 **\export name** - copies song to clipboard as text in a certain format (details don't matter).
 You can save it in a file or send to somebody for importing.
+I recommend saving in dropbox and obtaining a public URL.

 **\import name encodedSong**  - take output of export and paste it in this command as encodedSong.
 Song will be imported under given name.
+If you place your song in a txt file in dropbox, you can use public URL in place of song.

 **\setup session** - generate a new session.
 Yes, you need to type the word 'session'.
 To be used to set up different sessions with different partners. (e.g., when communicating with Bob, my session id is xxx, and for Alice - yyy)